SSCAtlas/order66-styleguide/README.md

 import '../compiled-bootstrap/override-bootstrap.css'
 ```

-# any updates to package
+# after any updates are made to the package here, then do this in the app repo which uses this:
 ```sh
 npm update --save ava-styleguide npm run scss